signalfx/splunk-otel-collector/internal/configsource/fileconfigsource/README.md

 ```

 By default, the config source will monitor for updates on the used files
 and will trigger a configuration reload when they are updated.
-Optionally,
+Configuration reload causes temporary interruption of the data flow during
+the time taken to shut down the current pipeline configuration and start the
+new one.
-the config source can be configured to delete the injected file (typically
+Optionally, the file config source can be configured to delete the injected file
-to remove secrets from the file system) or to not watch for changes to the
+(typically to remove secrets from the file system) as soon as its value is read
+or to not watch for changes to the file.
-file.

 ```yaml
 config_sources: